-The sugar tax, formally known as the soft drinks industry levy (SDIL), impacts businesses that sell or import sugary drinks.
-Affected businesses either absorb the cost, pass it on to customers with higher prices, or reformulate their product to avoid the tax entirely.
+The sugar tax, formally known as the soft drinks industry levy (SDIL), impacts businesses that manufacture, package, or import sugary drinks.
+These businesses either absorb the cost, pass it on to customers with higher prices, or reformulate their product to avoid the tax entirely.

-The government looks set to tweak the guidelines to include more products in the SDIL, such as dairy or non-dairy milk-based drinks.
-There are also plans to reduce the maximum amount of sugar allowed in drinks before facing the sugar tax.
+The government announced changes to the sugar tax as part of the Autumn Budget 2025.
+It will include more products, such as dairy or non-dairy milk-based drinks.
+And the maximum amount of sugar allowed in drinks before facing the sugar tax will be lower.

 How does the sugar tax work?